kevvlvl/quarkus-microcks/README.md

 You can access Microcks by finding the URL in the Quarkus dev services portal:  `http://localhost:8080/q/dev-ui` under `Dev Services`.
 In my case in the current iteration, it's `http://localhost:32796` (ports are randomized)

-In Microcks under `API | Services`, the imported openapi contract `OpenAPI Car API - 1.0.0`.
-This OpenAPI is used in tests where we want to mock another API using its openapi specification.
+In Microcks under `API | Services`, the imported openapi contract `Greetings Service - 0.0.2`.
+This OpenAPI is used for contract testing our API using the openapi as the source of truth